vkuusk/skybase.io/docs/Installation.md

 There are several types of Skybase system installation:

-a.
-Personal
+1. Personal
-b.
-Team scale (multi-user, single location)
+2. Team scale (multi-user, single location)
-c.
-Enterprise Scale (multi-user, multi-location )
+3. Enterprise Scale (multi-user, multi-location )
-d.
-Skybase Developer Installation
+4. Skybase Developer Installation
-e.
-Demo (or "Try-it-Out") setup ????
+5. Demo (or "Try-it-Out") setup ????

 The main difference between these types of installation is a location where different components of Skybase will be installed.